25 top facts about birds

 Red-eyed Vireo (Vireo olivaceus).
 (Laura Gooch / Flickr; cc by-nc-sa 2.0)

-Birds sing and call for many reasons: To define territory, attract mates, warn of predators, stay in touch with one another, announce the finding of food or to beg to be fed.
-Tiny Winter Wrens sing at ten times the power of a crowing rooster.
-Brown Thrashers may know more than 1,100 distinct songs.
+Birds vocalize for several reasons.
+They do it to define territory, attract mates, warn of predators, stay in touch, announce the finding of food, or when begging to be fed.
+Some have amazingly beautiful songs, like the Northern Mockingbird.
+Or, powerful calls like the tiny Winter Wren, which sings at ten times the power of a crowing rooster.
+Some Brown Thrashers know more than 1,100 distinct songs.
 The male Western Sandpiper sings while performing courtship-display flying.
-The single Red-eyed Vireo sings up to twenty thousand songs a day!
+A single Red-eyed Vireo sings up to twenty thousand songs a day!

 Song Sparrow, Melospiza melodia.